-(a) With respect to the conditions for social media intermediaries to be designated under clause 26, the numerical thresholds are to be set with respect to the number of 'users'.
-The term 'user' has not been defined in the Bill or elsewhere in this context, and the Bill is silent on the treatment given to nonregistered users or the level of activity required to be counted as a user.

-(b) The condition requiring assessment for 'significant impact on electoral democracy' is vague, which may incentivise social media intermediaries to implement overly-restrictive content moderation practices to avoid designation.

-(c) The Authority, which has been tasked with notifying significant data fiduciaries in all other cases, has been relegated to a consultative role with respect to social media intermediaries.
-The rationale behind this differential treatment is not clear.
+- (a) With respect to the conditions for social media intermediaries to be designated under clause 26, the numerical thresholds are to be set with respect to the number of 'users'.
+The term 'user' has not been defined in the Bill or elsewhere in this context, and the Bill is silent on the treatment given to non-registered users or the level of activity required to be counted as a user. - (b) The condition requiring assessment for 'significant impact on electoral democracy' is vague, which may incentivise social media intermediaries to implement overly-restrictive content moderation practices to avoid designation. - (c) The Authority, which has been tasked with notifying significant data fiduciaries in all other cases, has been relegated to a consultative role with respect to social media intermediaries.
+The rationale behind this differential treatment is not clear. - (d) Regulation relating to voluntary verification of users is the subject matter of delegated legislation.
+The rules notified in this regard may dilute the 'voluntary' nature of verification, given the lack of a guiding framework in the parent Bill.